The epidemic thunderstorm asthma forecast operates during the Victorian grass pollen season (1 October – 31 December).

 The department has worked with the Bureau of Meteorology and a number of partner organisations to develop the forecasting system.
 The system combines weather and pollen observations and data to forecast the risk of an epidemic thunderstorm asthma event.
 The forecasting system is not designed to forecast the risk of individual increases in asthma and hay fever symptoms, which occur every year during the grass pollen season.

-The science of epidemic thunderstorm asthma forecasting is new and, as with all forecasts, there is an element of uncertainty.
-A high risk forecast does not mean an epidemic thunderstorm asthma event is certain to occur, rather it should be considered seriously and those at risk and their families should be prepared.
+The science of epidemic thunderstorm asthma forecasting is new and, as with all forecasts, there is an element of uncertainty – as such, it should not be relied upon as a primary measure to prevent thunderstorm asthma.
+A high risk forecast does not mean an epidemic thunderstorm asthma event is certain to occur, rather that the chances of it occurring are increased and it should be considered seriously - those at risk and their families should be prepared.
 Likewise, the forecast may sometimes underestimate the risk.
 Therefore, it is important for those with asthma or hay fever to see their doctor or pharmacist to review their current medication, update their asthma action plan/hay fever treatment plan and learn asthma first aid.

 The forecasting system serves two purposes: